Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 10 GB memory limit constrains in-memory datasets.

-Problematic scenarios:
+Problematic scenarios.

 • Processing files larger than available memory